The Katzenjammer Kids: Television

 The Katzenjammer Kids also appeared (along with other King Features comic-strip stars) in Hal Seeger's TV special Popeye Meets the Man Who Hated Laughter (1972).

 The Captain and the Kids

 Theatrical animated shorts

 In 1938, The Captain and the Kids became the subject of Metro-Goldwyn-Mayer's first self-produced series of theatrical short subject cartoons, directed by William Hanna, Bob Allen and Friz Freleng.
 Unlike the strip, which focused most of all on the gruesomely amusing antics of Hans and Fritz, the MGM cartoons often centered on the Captain.
 The series was overall unsuccessful, ending after one year and a total of 15 cartoons.
-Following that cancellation, Freleng returned to Warner Bros., where he had earlier been an animation director.
+Following that cancellation, Freleng returned to Warner Bros.
+Cartoons, where he had earlier been an animation director.
 The Captain was voiced by Billy Bletcher, Mama was voiced by Martha Wentworth, and John Silver was voiced by Mel Blanc.

 Television

 The Captain and the Kids version of the strip was also animated for television as a segment on Filmation's Archie's TV Funnies in 1971, and in the spin-off series Fabulous Funnies from 1978 to 1979.